hmatyschok/if_vether/README.md

 Otherwise, any connection attempt will be discarded.
 </code></pre>

-This is a necessary security measure, because I want to know exactly who is contacting me.
-This world is full of individuals whose are operating on one's own merits. :)
+This is a necessary security measure, because I would like to know who is contacting me, because of this planet is full of individuals whose are operating on one's own merits and this imply that this planet is not a so called "Ponyhof", unfortunately. :)

 <pre><code>
 -----BEGIN PGP PUBLIC KEY BLOCK-----